 During dental bonding, a paste-like material is applied to the tooth, then shaped and polished.
-Dental bonding is opaque and does not offer the translucency or natural light-reflecting qualities of porcelain.
+Dental bonding is sometimes more opaque and does not offer the translucency or natural light-reflecting qualities of porcelain.
 While porcelain veneers tend to be the most attractive, natural-looking but also glamorous option, dental bonding is also a good fit for many patients' expectations and budget.

-However, bonding is done quickly in one visit and in some circumstances is all that is needed.
+Bonding is done quickly in one visit and in some circumstances is all that is needed.
 For example, if a small gap needs filling, or a small chip, bonding does an excellent job.
 It costs less than porcelain veneers, which can be an advantage – but please see our page on Affordable Financing for the assistance we can give for your dental costs.
 Our experienced dentist will help you decide if veneers or bonding will be a better option for you.

-Are porcelain veneers a good alternative to braces?
+Are veneers or bonding good alternatives to braces?

 Depending on a person’s age and the extent of their dental problem, porcelain veneers may be an excellent alternative to braces.
 Orthodontics may be preferable in teen or young adult patients who need all their teeth repositioned.

-If your dental defects are relatively minor, veneers can give you a gorgeous new smile in just two visits.
-For most adults, particularly busy professionals, porcelain veneers are preferable, because they enhance your smile without the downtime or embarrassment of a mouthful of metal, and they offer an improvement in whiteness as well.
+If your dental defects are relatively minor, veneers or bonding can give you a gorgeous new smile in just a few visits.
+For most adults, particularly busy professionals, porcelain veneers or bonding are preferable, because they enhance your smile without the downtime or embarrassment of a mouthful of metal, and they offer an improvement in whiteness as well.
 But if you have serious misalignment of your teeth and bite, then braces may be suggested.

-Porcelain veneers can last up to fifteen years with proper, regular care.
+Porcelain veneers have been shown to last a decade or longer with proper, regular care.
 It is important to prevent bacteria and decay from spreading underneath them.
-Excellent oral hygiene at home, including daily brushing and flossing, and regular dental checkups, are the best ways to keep your porcelain veneers clean and in perfect condition.
+Excellent oral hygiene at home, including daily brushing and flossing, using a water pick, and regular dental checkups, are the best ways to keep your porcelain veneers clean and in perfect condition.
 Additionally, the fabrication of a custom-made night guard is highly recommended to protect the porcelain veneers from grinding or clenching while you sleep.